Festivities for the Fourth

 Menlo Park parade, festival

-The city of Menlo Park will sponsor a community parade and festival on Sunday, with food, music and activities for all ages.
+The city of Menlo Park will sponsor its traditional community parade and festival with food, music and activities for all ages.

 The parade will make its way down Santa Cruz Avenue, across El Camino Real, and end at Burgess Park.

 The carnival, from noon to 2:30 p.m., will feature two rock-climbing walls, games of skill, and large inflatables, including a 35-foot slide.
 New this year, for the 4-to-6-year-old set, is the Mickey Mouse Activity Center.
 Family games will include an egg toss and potato sack race.
 There will also be crafts for the kids and face painting.

 The House Rockers band will entertain from center stage.